Understanding Headaches

 What kind of treatment do we provide?

-We provide hands on treatment, meaning joint mobilizations, to improve movement and treat trigger points in the muscles.
+That means hands on treatment, joint mobilizations (we get joints to move), to improve movement and treat trigger points in the muscles.
 We can also provide dry needling to those trigger points, if needed.
 These treatments take stress off of the nerves that are ultimately sending pain signals to your brain, causing your headache and migraine symptoms.
 We can then guide you through specific exercises that you do on your own to maintain the movement improvements made during each session.
 We do not provide medications or Botox, and many of our patients wean off of their medication entirely.

 Here’s a helpful Free PDF